What is Obsessive-Compulsive Disorder (OCD)?

 Someone with obsessive‑compulsive disorder (OCD) has obsessions and compulsions that cause them significant difficulties in everyday life.

 Obsessions are repetitive and uncontrollable thoughts, mental images or urges that cause negative feelings in the individual (anxiety, guilt, etc.) and do not form part of their normal worries.
 Examples of common obsessions are the fear of feeling unclean or contaminated; the idea that something terrible will happen (for example, your house will burn down); and the impulse to do something very negative when you do not want to do (for example, attacking someone).
-Children also often check or repeat daily activities a certain number of times or arrange items symmetrically.
+Children are often afraid of being responsible for harming other people.

 What is NOT Obsessive Compulsive Disorder?